hnarayanan/harishnarayanan.org/content/research/continuum-biophysics.md

 In addition to subjecting the tendon immersed in the bath to the constrictive radial load described earlier, a solute-rich bulb with its centre on the axis of the tendon is introduced.
-The relatively small magnitude of the fluid mobility—with respect to the diffusion coefficient for the solute through the fluid—results in a relatively small stress gradient-driven flux, and the transport of the solute is diffusion dominated.
+The relatively small magnitude of the fluid mobility---with respect to the diffusion coefficient for the solute through the fluid---results in a relatively small stress gradient-driven flux, and the transport of the solute is diffusion dominated.
 Consequently, as time progresses, the solute primarily diffuses locally, and as the solute concentration in a